 How many goji berries should you eat a day?

 The optimum dosage of the goji berry is not standardizing worldwide because it may vary from manufacturer to manufacturer.
 A well-known standardization for goji is lacking.

 A research study suggested that 120 milliliters of goji berry juice containing polysaccharides that were equivalent to those found in 150 g of fresh fruit goji berry (15).

-- For the treatment of atrophic gastritis- 10 g of goji berry twice daily recommended.
+- For the treatment of atrophic gastritis- 10 g of goji berry twice daily is recommended.